craigrmc/alignment/essay.md

 It is extremely important that humanity does everything it can before takeoff, waiting until after takeoff will be too late.

 ### 7C Ad Astra

-* Heat death of the universe
-* Escape the simulation
-* Tears in rain

 If we make it past the atmosphere, then the rocketship heads off to the stars.
 Maybe there will be grander challenges that await us, but humanity as a whole should survive.
 We will live longer, happier, healthier lives overall.
 We will be able to visit other planets and other star systems, voyage to other galaxies, colonize across the cosmos.
 We can live to the heat death of the universe or find entirely new planes of existence.
 But only if we pass the final exam, the great filter.